stevesbrain/Snapprefs/README.md

 License
 -------
 The whole project is licensed under the GNU GPLv3, which can be found in the LICENSE file.
-The license is also included to the app in the /assets/ folder.
+The license is also included with the app in the /assets/ folder.

 *Copyright (C) 2014-2016 Marcell Mészáros*